mendix/docs/content/refguide/consumed-odata-services.md

 In the **Data Hub** pane the service and the entity will be shown as consumed both in the search results pane and also in the **Project** section.

-If the metadata contract at the specified service endpoint is different to the contract in the current project model, this will be indicated in the **Data Hub** pane search results and  **Properties** pane for the service with a blue **Update** arrow:
+If the metadata contract at the specified service endpoint is different to the contract in the current app model, this will be indicated in the **Data Hub** pane search results and  **Properties** pane for the service with a blue **Update** arrow:

 ![Data Hub Pane update](attachments/data-hub-pane/data-hub-pane-update.png)